atlarge-research/graphalytics-platforms-graphmat/README.md

 ### Running the benchmark

-To execute Graphalytics benchmark on Graphmat, follow the steps in the Graphalytics tutorial on [Running Benchmark](https://github.com/ldbc/ldbc_graphalytics/wiki/Manual%3A-Running-Benchmark) with the GraphMat-specific instructions listed below.
+To execute a Graphalytics benchmark on Graphmat (using this driver), follow the steps in the Graphalytics tutorial on [Running Benchmark](https://github.com/ldbc/ldbc_graphalytics/wiki/Manual%3A-Running-Benchmark).